sadiqrazasyed/wallpaperboard-enhanced/README.md

 # Advance Editing
 If you wanna edit when ads are shown or/and when the "BUY PRO" dialog should be shown, then follow this.

-* Head over to <b>/library/java/activities/"WallpaperBoardPreviewActivity.java"</b>
+* Inside dashboard_configurations.xml

-Scroll down to line number 842
+Scroll down to line number 140

 * Example & Info :